Engagement Opportunities

 Setting: Cross-continuum

-Guide for Stroke Recovery (GSR)
+Guide for Stroke Recovery (GSR) Resource and Workshop

 Description: The Guide for Stroke Recovery (GSR) is a self-management and education resource for persons with stroke and family/caregivers to promote understanding of common issues after stroke and prevention of recurring strokes.
 This resource is available in PDF format in the following languages: English, Italian, Portuguese, Punjabi, and Simplified Chinese.
 The GSR website is based on the book and provides practical support through videos, tips and strategies and links to relevant community resources.
 Two workshops have been developed to support healthcare providers:

-• GSR workshop: This 1.5 hour workshop equips clinicians with knowledge and skills to: introduce the GSR and describe its value to persons with stroke, families/ caregivers; support persons with stroke to manage their care and recovery with the use of the GSR; and support patient education, goal setting, transitions of care, and community reintegration.
+• GSR workshop: This 1.5-hour workshop equips clinicians with knowledge and skills to: introduce the GSR and describe its value to persons with stroke, families/ caregivers; support persons with stroke to manage their care and recovery with the use of the GSR; and support patient education, goal setting, transitions of care, and community reintegration.

 Setting: Cross-continuum